philip-lambert/word-ladder/README.md

 The reason the logic is in a separate library is so that it is totally decoupled from the application/ui logic (can be used in a cmd line/web app/winforms/etc).

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

+## Performance
+When loading the dictionary invalid words are ignored.
+This reduces the example dictionary from **26880** entries to **2238**.

+text file/zip file
+BaseDictionaryLoader - Liskov Substitution

 ## Techniques
 I've added two extension methods on the string class: - IsValid and IsOneLetterDifferent.